Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Introduction

-In the present paper, we design EDIMs for promoting eco-driving by considering two key challenges: i)~interactions between the drivers who share routes, and ii)~drivers may provide strategically manipulated data to the TSO to maximize their incentives.
+In the present paper, we design EDIMs for promoting eco-driving by considering two key challenges: i)~interactions between the drivers who share routes, and ii)~drivers strategically reporting their preferences to the TSO to maximize their incentives.
 The incentive mechanism induces an eco-driving game where drivers choose eco-driving levels that minimize a combination of their travel times and emissions, and maximize their respective incentives.
-Under the assumption that drivers are truthful or the TSO knows the types of drivers, we design a first-best EDIM that minimizes the overall emissions by incentivizing drivers subject to budget and obedience constraints.
-The first-best EDIM implements the recommended eco-driving levels at a Nash equilibrium, which is shown to satisfy the obedience constraint, where the drivers find it optimal to comply with the recommended eco-driving levels provided by the TSO.
-When drivers strategically report their types, we design a second-best EDIM that, in addition to budget and obedience constraints, also satisfies the incentive compatibility constraint, where the drivers find it optimal to report their types truthfully.
+Assuming that drivers are truthful or the TSO knows their preferences/types, we design the so-called \textit{first-best} EDIM that minimizes the overall emissions by incentivizing drivers under budget constraints.
+The first-best EDIM implements the recommended eco-driving profile as a Nash equilibrium, which is shown to ensure obedience, i.e., the drivers find it optimal to adhere to the recommended eco-driving levels provided by the TSO.
+When drivers may strategically report their types, we design the so-called \textit{second-best} EDIM that, in addition to obedience, also ensures truthfulness, i.e., the drivers find it optimal to report their types truthfully.

-We show that the first-best EDIM is implemented in Nash equilibrium in the sense that the recommended eco-driving profile constitutes a Nash equilibrium of the induced eco-driving game.
-While the first-best EDIM theoretically achieves lower emissions than the second-best, it is impractical due to its vulnerability to strategic reporting of types.
-In contrast, the second-best EDIM is robust to strategic manipulation and guarantees that all equilibrium outcomes are at least as good as the recommended eco-driving profile.

-The paper is organized as follows. \cref{sec:model} describes the model of an eco-driving incentive mechanism. \cref{sec:mech-known-types} and \cref{sec:mech-unknown-types} propose first-best and second-best EDIMs under truthful and strategic reporting, respectively. \cref{sec:simulation} presents numerical simulations showing the effect of misreporting and the total incentive budget on eco-driving and emissions.
+The paper is organized as follows. \cref{sec:related-work} reviews the related literature. \cref{sec:model} describes our model of an eco-driving incentive mechanism. \cref{sec:mech-known-types} and \cref{sec:mech-unknown-types} propose our first-best and second-best EDIMs. \cref{sec:simulation} presents numerical simulations showing the effect of misreporting and the total incentive budget on eco-driving and emissions.
 Finally, \cref{sec:conclusion} presents the concluding remarks.